vanceb/keystonepy/README.md

 The library is made of two parts: an unpythonic-style interface, that is a basic wrapper around the C++ library, and a more pythonisque OOP interface.

+This fork of madpilot's original adds logging, and to introduces a sanity check in the creation of the program list.
+I was getting very large numbers of programs reported from the radio which in turn was creating a simlarly large number of program objects and running out of memory on the Raspberry Pi I was using to control the radio.
+The corruption on the number of reported programs was also accompanied by other data corruptions, which may or may not have been caused by memory issues.
+This appeared to be linked with repeated calls to the `program` property.

 ## Setup

 *Please note* This library requires the latest libkeystonecomm.so file, which has correctly exported library functions.
 If you haven't downloaded the library recently, so and [do it now](http://www.monkeyboard.org/tutorials/78-interfacing/87-raspberry-pi-linux-dab-fm-digital-radio)